 unlock hours means the period during which detainees who are not subject to confinement or restraint are able to leave their sleeping quarters.

-[Regulation 73 inserted in Gazette 27 Jun 2005 p.
+[Regulation 73 inserted: Gazette 27 Jun 2005 p.
 2869.]

 74. Imposition of confinement

 (1) A superintendent or a visiting justice may order that a detainee be confined to that detainee’s sleeping quarters or to a designated room as a way of dealing with a detainee who has been found to have committed a detention offence.